 The Government has set out its plan for an exit from both the single market and the EU customs union but many questions still remain over the future role of the EU courts in Britain and the trade deals the UK will negotiate.

-Stay up to date with the latest legal developments on Brexit via our Knowledge Hub.
+Stay up to date with the latest legal developments on Brexit via our Insight section.